Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 The base principle of calibration consists in determining the minimum and maximum values of earth’s magnetic field onto each of the three axis of the sensor.
-This way, heading calulation will be able to remove any bias on the 3 axis. this biais is produced by The LSM303 itlself, but also by surrounding electronics (Teensy, GNSS, etc.).
+This way, heading calculation will be able to remove any bias on the 3 axis.
+This bias is produced by the LSM303 itself, but also by surrounding electronics (Teensy, GNSS, etc.).

 Before starting calibration, you must first prepare your environment as explained in [4.6.2](#compass-recommendations).
 Once ready, you can